July 08, 2019 | Patient Stories

 The family first heard about Mountain Park Health Center when Jomar came to us for some dental care.
 After getting nowhere with pediatricians in their area, Jordan and Jomar decided to bring their kids to our Atkinson Clinic where they met Nurse Practitioner, Dale Manzoeillo.
 She immediately knew she could help find the answers Jordan and Jomar were looking for and referred them to Dr. Gross at our Maryvale Clinic.

 “The first day we came here and Dr. Gross saw Jayden, the diagnosis was quick and precise.
 He understood us,” said Jomar.

 Roughly one in every 59 kids will be diagnosed as being on the autism spectrum.
 Mountain Park is one of only a few community health centers in the state with a provider specially trained to diagnose autism.

 “It’s definitely something that anyone who works in healthcare is going to come across,” Dr. Gross said.
-“I think we’re pretty uniquely suited to be able to provide a lot of resources and support [to families] and be a good medical home for those patients.”
+“I think we’re pretty uniquely suited to be able to provide a lot of resources and support and be a good medical home for those patients.”